 We are exposed to various markets risks in conducting the business of the Company, and we anticipate that this exposure will increase as a result of our planned growth.
-In an effort to mitigate losses associated with these risks, we may at times enter into derivative financial instruments, although we have not contacts in the future as our business grows and as our purchases of these raw materials increase.
+In an effort to mitigate losses associated with these risks, we may at times enter into derivative financial instruments, although we have not historically done so.
+These may take the form of forward sales contracts, option contracts, foreign currency exchange contracts, and interest rate swaps.
+We have not, and do not intend to, engage in the practice of trading derivative securities for profit.